kwyoke/DDBS-2020/sharding/01_load_shard_populate_doc.md

 Note that the join takes approximately an hour for 1mil documents in db.read.
 To observe the progress, open another terminal for mongos bash and inspect the tmp collection which should have a name like "tmp.agg_out..."

 ### Adding category and article timestamp column to db.read
-For subsequent purposes, it will be more convenient if the read table has the category column (for sharding db.beread and db.popRank).
-Therefore, we will add a category column to db.read before sharding it.
+For subsequent purposes, it will be more convenient if the read table has the category column (for sharding db.beread and db.popRank)and also article timestamp (for assigning to db.beread).
+Therefore, we will add a category column and article_ts column to db.read.

 First, we form a temporary db.aid_cat_ts as $lookup only works on unsharded collections.
 ```